ibexa/documentation-developer/docs/commerce/checkout/reorder.md

 ## Configuration

 Reorder is part of checkout and as such has the same [configuration](configure_checkout.md) and [customization](customize_checkout.md) options as checkout.
-Below, you will find a few examples that demonstrate how you can modify this feature.
+Below, you can find a few examples that demonstrate how you can modify this feature.

 ### Customize reorder